Kali127001/Python/01-Day/README.md

 ## Programs for Python...

 ```
+# Get the name of the file and open it
 name = raw_input('Enter file:')
 handle = open(name)

+# Count word frequency
 counts = dict()
 for line in handle;
     words = line.split()
     for word in words:
         counts[word] = counts.get(word, 0) + 1

+# Find the most common word
 bigcount = None
 bigword = None
 for word, count in counts.items():